Diplomatic relations between Estonia and Serbia were concluded on 9 February 2001 in Helsinki by way of an exchange of notes .

 - On 9 November 2011, the implementation protocol on the agreement for the return of illegally residing persons was signed.

-In 2015, Serbia ranked 65th among Estonia's trade partners (trade turnover of 8.7 million euros).
+In 2017, Serbia ranked 63rd among Estonia’s trade partners, with the trade turnover of 11.2 million euros.

 All economic figures are from the Statistical Office of Estonia.

-At the same time, Serbia’s direct investments in Estonia totalled 4.2 million euros.
-The greatest investments have been in wholesale and retail trade, and to a lesser extent in manufacturing, construction, transport and storage sectors, as well as in professional, scientific and technical activities.
+At the same time, Serbia’s direct investments in Estonia totalled 5.1 million euros.
+The majority of investments have been in processing industry, information and communication sector, professional, scientific and technical activities and wholesale and retail trade.

 Development co-operation and humanitarian aid